Contact structures, deformations and taut foliations: Horizontal contact structures

 which is in particular transverse to the branching locus of the map $p$.
 The pullback of the contact structure $\xi'$ can then be perturbed in a $C^{\infty}$-small fashion near the branching locus, where the contact structure is transverse, to obtain $p^*\xi'$.
-Since there is a unique way to extend the pullback $p^*\xi'|_{\widehat{M}}$ to a contact structure on all of $M$, which can be made positively transverse (\cite{Mas}, Proposition 6.1) and $p^* \xi'$ is isotopic to a positively transverse contact structure, we conclude that $\xi$ is isotopic to $p^* \xi' $. \end{proof} We next note that any two contact structures with twisting number $-1$ are necessarily contactomorphic modulo orientation reversal of plane fields. \begin{prop} Let $\xi,\xi'$ be universally tight contact structures on a Seifert fibered space which satisfy $t(\xi) = t(\xi') = -1$.
-Then $\xi$ and $\xi'$ are contactomorphic as unoriented contact structures. \end{prop} \begin{proof} We first observe that if $t(\xi) = t(\xi') =-1$ and $-b-r \neq 2g-2$ then $\xi'$ and $\xi$ are isotopic as unoriented contact structures by Theorem \ref{normal_form}.
-If $-b-r = 2g-2$ then we let $\alpha_{\lambda}$ and $\alpha_{\lambda'}$ be the 1-forms associated to the normal form of $\xi$ and $\xi'$ respectively on $\widehat{M} = R \times S^1 \subset M$.
-After possibly replacing $\lambda$ with $-\lambda$, we may assume that both $\xi$ and $\xi'$ are isotopic to positively transverse contact structures.
-By (\cite{Mas}, Proposition 8.2) the indices of both $\lambda$ and $\lambda'$ must then agree on $\partial R$.
+Since there is a unique way to extend the pullback $p^*\xi'|_{\widehat{M}}$ to a contact structure on all of $M$, which can be made positively transverse by Lemma \ref{unique_ex} and $p^* \xi'$ is isotopic to a positively transverse contact structure, we conclude that $\xi$ is isotopic to $p^* \xi' $. \end{proof} We next note that any two contact structures with twisting number $-1$ are necessarily contactomorphic modulo orientation reversal of plane fields.
+Note that this follows from Theorem \ref{normal_form_1} if $-b-r < 2g-2$.
+In the other case we have: \begin{prop} Let $\xi,\xi'$ be universally tight contact structures on a Seifert fibered space with normalised Seifert invariants $(g,b,\frac{\beta_1}{\alpha_1},...,\frac{\beta_r}{\alpha_r})$ and assume that $-b-r = 2g-2$, the twisting numbers satisfy $t(\xi) = t(\xi') = -1$ and $g >0$.
+Then any two normal forms of $\xi$ and $\xi'$ are contactomorphic by a diffeomorphism with support disjoint from the exceptional fibers. \end{prop} \begin{proof} Let $\alpha_{\lambda}$ and $\alpha_{\lambda'}$ be the 1-forms associated to the normal form of $\xi$ and $\xi'$ respectively on $\widehat{M} = R \times S^1 \subset M$.
+After possibly replacing $\lambda$ with $-\lambda$, we may assume that both $\xi$ and $\xi'$ are isotopic to \emph{positively} transverse contact structures.
+By Theorem \ref{normal_form_2} the indices of both $\lambda$ and $\lambda'$ must then agree on $\partial R$, since by assumption $-b-r = 2g-2$.
 This is equivalent to the restrictions of the maps